Relintai/pandemonium_engine_docs/tutorials/plugins/editor/import_plugins.md

 Import plugins
 ==============

+Note:
-.. note:: This tutorial assumes you already know how to make generic plugins.
+ This tutorial assumes you already know how to make generic plugins.
 If
           in doubt, refer to the `doc_making_plugins` page.
 This also assumes you are acquainted with Godot's import system.